grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] be sure to return story elements and ideas that aren't used in this story to the general shuttlebay pile
 	* [ ] Also if anything is leftover in this notes and todos section too
 	* [ ] and also draw anything out of post-production that applies to the whole world
-* [ ] Possible story (though not series) title:
+* [ ] Possible book (though not series) title:
 	* The Salted wound
 		* (referring to the never-healing damage from the ramming at the beginning)
 	* The Mouse's Wheel
 	* Echoes in the Deep / Echos From the Deep
-* Making the call: the pursuing sub is advanced diesel-electric, not nuclear.
+* the pursuing sub is advanced diesel-electric, not nuclear.
 	* They occasionally run on the surface to recharge as well.
 	* (in later stories, snorkels and nuclear subs come into play, but those are not widespread technologies yet)
 * [X] Add pigeon communication scene